 - Duplicating content for the purpose of leveraging readers and authority from the original content creators, and/or gaming the SERPS with linkbait titles and keywords to get a better position in the search engines.

-- I would be willing to bet many “Content Curators” fall into this category and the reason why it is so controversial.
+- I would be willing to bet many (if not most) “Content Curators” fall into this category and the reason why it is so controversial.

 - Not linking to the original source that you have “curated” content from is another dead give away.
-However there are lots of unethical content curators who do link but it is still not done correctly (see above).
+However there are lots of unethical content curators who link but it still doesn’t make it right.

 So there should be no more misunderstanding now.
 Right?

-Rogue “content curators” who do not follow the rules are intellectual property (content) thieves any way you look at it.
+These so-called “content curators” are intellectual property (content) thieves any way you look at it.

 But things have gotten way out of control with social media adding to the mix.
 Nowadays we have our tweets or facebook comments auto-imported into the myriad of social media sites out there.